A Towering Monument Reflecting History and Heritage

-The magnificent Qutub Minar stands as a tapering minaret with a height of 73 meters.
+The magnificent Qutub Minar has a height of 73 meters.
 It has a base diameter of 14.3 meters which narrows down to 2.7 meters at the top.
 The structure also includes a spiral staircase of 379 steps.
 There are many other historical edifices around the minaret which, together with the main tower, form the Qutub Minar Complex.

 It is widely believed that the tower, which displays early Afghan architectural style, was built taking inspiration from the Minaret of Jam in Afghanistan.
 Each of the five distinct stories of the minaret is adorned with a projecting balcony supported by intricately designed brackets.
 While the first three stories are built in pale red sandstone, the fourth one is purely made of marble, and the fifth one is a mix of marble and sandstone.
 The architectural styles from the base to the top also differ, thanks to the many rulers who constructed it part by part.